 Auto index folders or images when computer is idle for Enables the indexing of folders or images while the computer is idle.
-Set the slider to indicate how long your computer should be idle before indexing begins Index image files only Deselect to index all file types supported by ACDSee.
+Set the slider to indicate how long your computer should be idle before indexing begins.
+Index image files only Deselect to index all file types supported by ACDSee.
 Current database Displays which database will be indexed.
 Folders to monitor Displays which folders will be indexed.
 Add Folder Click the Add Folder button to add additional folders to be indexed.
 Remove Folder Select a folder from the list and click the Remove Folder button to remove it from the folders to be indexed.
-Include Microsoft OneDrive Enables the indexing of your OneDrive folder.